Home » Zoo » Dallas Zoo tickets

 It uses a smoke machine and sound effects to give the guests the feeling of a real old-world train while winding down its way around Picnic Ridge.

-Visitors can buy tickets from the train station across from the Herpetarium in ZooNorth.
+Visitors can buy tickets from the train station across the Herpetarium in ZooNorth.

 Both adults and kids can board the train, and the ticket costs $3 per rider.